g4ixt/QtTinySA/README.md

 The serial communication commands are based on Martin's Python NanoVNA/TinySA Toolset https://github.com/Ho-Ro

-For running the Python code, install the modules listed in the 'requirements.txt' file.
-You may need to add the Qt5 SQLite 3 database driver (libqt5sql5-sqlite) and Python3 bindings for QT5's SQL Module.

 The GUI was originally designed for a 7" 1024 x 600 screen but should maximise properly.
 The GUI appearence may change significantly due to development.